vida children’s home

 You can become a Voice Partner and a Voice for the Voiceless by simply abiding in the what the Lord calls us to do throughout the Bible.
 Your support will go a long way in encouraging children and staff members that God is real and very much alive!
 Your support is needed TODAY!
 Tomorrow isn’t promised to anyone.
 But the children your support will help need your help TODAY!

-To reach, teach, and transform the lives of orphaned and at-risk children in Romania.
+To reach, teach, and transform the lives of orphaned and at-risk children.

 View our latest newsletter here.